The maximum number of induced $C_5$'s in a planar graph: Abstract

 \section{Abstract}

 Finding the maximum number of induced cycles of length $k$ in a graph on $n$ vertices has been one of the most intriguing open problems of Extremal Graph Theory.
 Recently Balogh, Hu, Lidick\'{y} and Pfender answered the question in the case $k=5$.
-In this paper we show that an $n$-vertex planar graph contains at most $\frac{n^2}{3}+O(n)$ induced $C_5$'s, which is asymptotically tight.
+In this paper we determine precisely, for all sufficiently large $n$, the maximum number of induced $5$-cycles that an $n$-vertex planar graph can contain.